 Requests to the FamilySearch API may be rate-limited on a per-user basis.
 This means that even if a user has two different active sessions with two different products, their requests are all still throttled together.

 Throttling policies are established in terms of the amount of processing time per real time.
-For example, requests could be given 30 minutes of execution time within a 10 minute window.
+For example, requests could be given 18 seconds of execution time within a 1 minute window.
+Different endpoints may have different throttling windows according to the load and sensitivity of the systems that service a particular endpoint.

 Retry-After header that advises

-how many milliseconds to wait to make another request.
+how many seconds to wait to make another request.

 All responses from FamilySearch servers include the